flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

 This is program that was installed — in this case it's BioPerl, version 1.7.2

-### Toolchains-Version
+### Toolchain-Version

-The Compiler Toolchain that was used to compiler the program — in this case it's GCCcore, version 8.2.0.
+The Compiler Toolchain that was used to compile the program — in this case it's GCCcore, version 8.2.0.

 ### Interpreter-Version

 Some programs have a dependence on another interpreter, like Perl or Python.
 In this case it's Perl, version 5.28.1.
+This means, it will also load the module for Perl, Version 5.28.1.

 ## Useful Commands